-The project on the Organization for Security and Co-operation in Europe contributes to the regional organization's security dialogue, with a particular focus on emerging dynamics of security and generational perspectives.
-The project offers research, analyses and examinations of the regional organization’s security dialogue and a forum for analyzing and evaluating emerging security challenges facing the organization and its 57 member states and 11 observer states.
-To do so, the projects fosters insights on negotiations and diplomatic interactions with an emphasis on involving political practitioners from outside the organization into the traditional ranks of OSCE practices and field operations.
+The project on the Organization for Security and Co-operation in Europe, now entering its fifth year, contributes to the regional organization's security dialogue, with a particular focus on emerging dynamics of security and generational perspectives.
+The project, now entering its fifth year, offers a contribution to the regional organization’s security dialogue and a forum for analyzing and evaluating emerging security challenges facing the organization and its 57 participating States and 11 Partners for Co-operation.
+It fosters insights on negotiations and diplomatic interactions with an emphasis on involving political practitioners from outside the organization into the traditional ranks of OSCE practices and field operations.

 The OSCE was established after the Conference on Security and Cooperation in Helsinki, Finland, in 1975 and is headquartered in Vienna, Austria.
 The organization provides a space for political dialogue on a wide range of security issues and a platform for joint action to improve the lives of individuals and communities.
 The OSCE attempts to bridge differences and build trust between states by co-operating on conflict prevention, crisis management and post-conflict rehabilitation.
 Specifically, it focuses on military security, cybersecurity, conflict prevention, confidence and security building measures (CSBM); socioeconomic and environmental issues; and human rights, minorities, democracy building, election observation, media freedom.